If you use WordPress, you might be tempted to upgrade to WordPress premium. Read this blog first.

 The biggest advantage to using WordPress premium is the ability to monetize your WordPress site.
 WordPress premium allows you to add advertisements to your pages and earn money through the impressions and clicks on these ads, which WordPress tracks through the WordAds program.

-While there are advantages to using WordPress premium, there are also a few disadvantages as well.
+While there are advantages to using WordPress premium, there are a few disadvantages as well.
 Cost is the main difference, as users are paying a monthly fee for extra features.
 The other major disadvantage is that there are limits to the amount of customization for themes and plugins.

 Users can customize the core functionality of WordPress premium websites, but they are not able to manually upload themes or plugins.
 Instead, they choose from an extensive list of compatible themes and plugins, which are available to them with the monthly fee.
 Premium and Business users are allowed to add customized CSS.

-While frequent updates may provide much needed changes, they can also be something of an inconvenience.
+While frequent updates may provide much needed changes, they can also become something of an inconvenience.
 These updates make your WordPress website safer, more mobile responsive and web browser compatible, but the updates can lead to a loss data if not done carefully, making a backup necessary.

-In conclusion, there are many advantages and disadvantages to going to WordPress premium.
+In conclusion, there are both advantages and disadvantages to going to WordPress premium.
 It really depends on the type of WordPress website you want to have and what features your WordPress website will use most.
 Overall cost, security and customization are all important factors when deciding to use WordPress premium.